Aviation Museum of New Hampshire

-The museum offers an accredited aviation education class for New Hampshire high school students.
-The course has two goals, to help prepare students for college, and to offer a career-based program.
-The course offers six modules, and is based on the "Virtual Skies" NASA curriculum.
-This course is currently entirely funded by the museum through grants and donations.
-The museum also offers a school outreach program geared towards NH and MA students in grades K-8.
-The presentation is one hour, and includes video, interactive demonstrations, and hands-on paper airplane building and flying.

-Hours of operation are Friday and Saturday, 10:00 a.m. - 4:00 p.m. and Sundays 1:00 - 4:00 p.m.

 The museum exists alongside a runway at Manchester–Boston Regional Airport that parallels a portion of the now-defunct Manchester and Lawrence Railroad.
 It is housed in the 1937 terminal and control tower that was moved to the east side of the airport at 27 Navigator Road in Londonderry, New Hampshire.
+The museum building was enlarged in 2011.

+The museum supports plane building programs at high schools.